How many times have you set a goal for yourself and failed miserably? If you are being honest, the answer is probably more than you want to admit.

 - Leave your cell phone in another room when eating dinner.
 Actually have a conversation with your partner or family.
 Ask them about their day, talk about goals, memories, etc.

 - Say hello to people you pass.
 You don’t have to be creepy about it, but when you pass someone on the street, make eye contact, smile and say hello.
 It will make you feel better and may improve their day!

 - Set up an automatic transfer of money.
 By just saving some change every day, it can compound into a large amount of money.
 My personal favorite app for this is Qapital.

 - Review your finances.
 This doesn’t have to be a detailed review.
 Just take a few minutes to think about how and where you spent money today.
 What can you do differently tomorrow?
 Doing this I learned I tend to lack willpower when I am tired and as a result I eat junk food for lunch.
 Knowing this allows me to take steps when I am tired to skip the junk food and save myself money.

 - Cancel unused services.
 When you are reviewing your finances, pay attention to memberships or subscriptions you no longer use.
 Cancel them to save money.
-You can use the free service Clarity Money to help with this.
+You can use Trim to help with this.

 - Use to do lists.
 When you shop with a to do list, you are more likely to stick to it and avoid buying random things.

 - Shop with a basket, not a cart.
 The less room you have for stuff, the less likely you are to buy things you don’t really need.
 I’ve used this trick a lot and it really works wonders.
 I’ve put things back on the shelf even though they were on my list because I realized I didn’t need the item as much as I thought.